milanbargiel/abweichungenausderzeit/README.md

 ```sh
 npm install --global gulp-cli
 ```
-We are using the npm package manager to install the 'gulp' command.
+We are using the npm package manager to install the `gulp` command.
 [Gulp] (http://gulpjs.com/) is a tool for automatating tasks in the development workflow.
 In this project it is used to run the project on a local webserver as well as preparing code and assets to be uploaded on a webserver.

 ## Get the project running
 When these tools are installed it is time to download the repository.
-Use Sublime text editor and open the entire folder 'zeit-webpage'.
+Use Sublime text editor and open the entire folder `/zeit-webpage`.
 Now you can see the contents of the project.

-The file 'package.json' specifies which modules (chunks of code from other developers) the project relies on.
+The file `package.json` specifies which modules (chunks of code from other developers) the project relies on.
 In order to install all required modules do the following:
 - open the console of your computer
-- use the command `cd <folder>/<folder>/zeit-webpage` to get into the folder "zeit-webpage"
+- use the command `cd <folder>/<folder>/zeit-webpage` to get into the folder `/zeit-webpage`
 - run the command `npm install`

 Now all required modules are installed.

 ## Run project on a local server
-Run `gulp` command from within the "zeit-webpage" folder.
+Run `gulp` command from within the `/zeit-webpage` folder.

-The command will run all tasks specified in 'gulpfile.js'.
+The command will run tasks specified in `gulpfile.js`.
 These include visualizing the code in a browser window and refreshing the page whenever the code changes.
 When you modify content inside the source files keep the `gulp` command executed to see changes immediately reflected by your browser.

 ## Upload website to a webserver
 Before uploading the website to a webserver all assets (html, css, javascript, images) need to be optimized to make the website faster.